An intuitive way to understand the Gospel

 Eventually, He stepped into the world Himself.

-In first-century Judea - obscure, politically insignificant, and overlooked - He was born as a human being.
+In first-century Judea - obscure, politically insignificant, overlooked - He was born as a human being.
 Poor.
 Scandal-tinged.
 Unnoticed.

 He lived within the same limits we do.
 And wherever He went, the effects of our rebellion began to reverse.
 The blind saw.
-The sick healed.
+The sick were healed.
 The dead rose.

 He loved in a way broken humanity could barely comprehend.